u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

-## (2) DESCRIBE ALLIGNMENT WITH THE TARGET POPULATION
+## (2) DESCRIBE ALIGNMENT WITH THE TARGET POPULATION

 Not all 5,192 PI's available in the Dimensions data are of immediate interest.
 A previous study examined 2,937 PI's who submitted proposals between FY2013 and FY2023.
+This is the target population.